Voltage-tunable spin supercurrent nonreciprocity reaching 100% efficiency: Introduction

-\textit{Introduction.} -- Semiconductor diodes, such as a p-n junctions, are one of the most important building blocks of the modern electronic circuits, allowing electric current to pass in one direction while being blocked in the opposite direction.
-Recently, its superconducting analogue exhibiting a superconducting diode effect (SDE) \cite{ando_nature_20, nadeem_natrev_23} has garnered extensive attention.
-This gives nonreciprocity to the supercurrent and further paves the way of the design of dissipationless circuit functionalities.
+Semiconductor diodes, such as p-n junctions, are one of the most important building blocks of modern electronic circuits, allowing electric current to pass in one direction while being blocked in the opposite direction.
+Recently, its superconducting analog exhibiting a superconducting diode effect (SDE) \cite{ando_nature_20, nadeem_natrev_23} has garnered extensive attention.
+This gives nonreciprocity to the supercurrent and further paves the way for the design of dissipationless circuit functionalities.
 In particular, SDE in the Josephson junction, which is the key element of superconducting circuits, has stimulated growing interest due to its versatile design and construction possibilities.
-The theoretical and experimental realizations include Josephson junctions based on a variety of materials, including a van der Waals heterostructure of $\text{NbSe}_2/\text{Nb}_3\text{Br}_8/\text{NbSe}_2$ \cite{vdW_nature}, a type-II Dirac semimetal $\text{NiTe}_2$ \cite{Pal_2022_NatPhys}, a single magnetic Pb atom \cite{Trahms2023Mar}, magic-angle twisted bilayer graphene \cite{Hu2023Jun}, two-dimensional electron gas \cite{Costa2023Aug}, and Andreev molecules \cite{Pillet2023Sep,Hodt2023Nov}.
+Josephson junction is used in several quantum technologies, including quantum computation based on superconducting logic circuits, single-photon detectors, switching devices, and quantum bit manipulators.
+Moreover, quantum computing utilizes non-reciprocal circuit elements to protect qubits from crosstalk and backaction of signals \cite{bardin_jom_21}.
+The theoretical and experimental realizations include Josephson junctions based on a variety of materials, including a van der Waals heterostructure of $\text{NbSe}_2/\text{Nb}_3\text{Br}_8/\text{NbSe}_2$ \cite{vdW_nature}, a type-II Dirac semimetal $\text{NiTe}_2$ \cite{Pal_2022_NatPhys}, a single magnetic Pb atom \cite{Trahms2023Mar}, magic-angle twisted bilayer graphene \cite{Hu2023Jun}, two-dimensional electron gas \cite{Costa2023Aug}, Rashba spin-orbit coupled quantum dot junctions \cite{debnath_prb_24}, and Andreev molecules \cite{Pillet2023Sep,Hodt2023Nov}.